All Episodes

 Although it tastes really bad, so it's got to be good for you.

-Uh yeah, that's unfortunately the way things work today.
+Yeah, that's unfortunately the way things work today.

-Uh scientifically led society.
+Scientifically led society.

 Yes.

-And I think that by publishing our nation's biggest security secrets for everybody to see, is it's not only tantamount to treason, but it's absolutely criminal.
+And I think that by publishing our nation's biggest security secrets for everybody to see is it's not only tantamount to treason, but it's absolutely criminal.

-I mean endangering the destruction of justice.
+I mean, endangering obstruction of justice.

 I mean, surely some attorney general somewhere can come up with 150 million things to charge them with.